vvvv/vvvv.org/content/blog/2025/Monthly Reviews/vvvvhat-happened.in-october-2025/index.md

 - If you need a vvvv specialist or are one yourself, check out this listing of [vvvv specialists available for hire](https://vvvv.org/forhire)
 - There maybe some more relevant on the [CreativeApplications Job Board](https://www.creativeapplications.net/jobs/), the [Interactive & Immersive Job Board](https://jobs.interactiveimmersive.io/jobs/) and [dasauge.de](https://dasauge.de/sta/Vvvv/)

-That was it for September.
+That was it for Oktober.
 Anything to add?
 Please do so in the comments!